UW-Hydro/rasmlib/readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-rasmlib includes portions of pandas, matplotlib, xray, netCDF, and other projects.
+rasmlib includes portions of pandas, matplotlib, xarray, netCDF, and other projects.
 See those projects for licenses specific use policies related to their licesnses.